 They soften during that long cook and pick up all of those beautiful flavors from the chili.
 The beans are just where they were meant to be: mingled into a delicious and hearty beef chili recipe.

 We ate this chili con carne with black and pinto beans with some jalapeño cheddar biscuits which were the perfect dipping vessel for this chili.
-But other amazing additions to this chili con carne would be my jalapeño cheddar cornbread, these cheddar scallion corn muffins, or this chile cheese bread.
+But other amazing additions to this chili con carne would be my jalapeño cheddar cornbread, these cheddar scallion corn muffins, this classic skillet cornbread with honey butter, or this chile cheese bread.
 You positively cannot go wrong with any of those recipes!

 The 3 of us – yes, 18-month old Riley too – absolutely loved this recipe!
 It’s the one I’ve been meaning to make for the past 15 years and I am wholeheartedly happy with how it turned out.
 I think you will be too.